-This article is inspired by the exciting virtual reality experiences Onix developed for the museums of Banská Štiavnica and Anija Mõis and the growing demand for VR in museums and other cultural institutions worldwide.
+This article is inspired by the exciting immersive experiences facilitated by virtual reality in museums, galleries, and other cultural institutions worldwide, including the products Onix developed for the museums of Banská Štiavnica and Anija Mõis.

-- the benefits of these applications for the organizations, visitors, and artists
+- the benefits of VR for cultural institutions, visitors, and artists

 Please contact us if you have questions or want to estimate your VR project cost.